The city’s main public transport service is the GVB — Gemeentelijk Vervoers Bedrijf (Municipal Transportation Company).1

 This is the most expensive way to travel by bus or tram.

 Note: As of March 26, 2017 all GVB buses are cashless.
-GVB Trams will be cashless later this year.
+GVB Trams are expected to be cash-free before April, 2018.
+Tram 26 is already cash-free.

 If you still wish to purchase a single ticket on board, you can pay using contactless payment (RFID), PIN (debitcard), or credit card (with the Maestro emblem)